Hamilton County, Tennessee: Criminal Court

 The criminal court handles both felony and misdemeanor cases.
 Cases are brought to the criminal court after a grand jury issues an indictment, or after an appeal is granted from a lower court.
 Trials in this court are typically have juries, however, a judge may hear a case without a jury.
 The current criminal court judges are Barry Steelman, Tom Greenholtz, and Don Poole.

 The criminal court clerk is responsible for maintaining the records of the court.
 The court clerk's office is divided into three divisions: criminal division of the general sessions courts, the delinquent collection division, and the criminal courts.
 The current court clerk is Vince Dean.

 General Sessions Court

 The general sessions court is composed of two divisions: civil and criminal.
 The civil division has limited jurisdiction with no jury trials.
 A person may represent her/himself without an attorney.
 The criminal division only issues judgments for misdemeanor criminal cases and traffic offenses.
 It only has jurisdiction for felony cases on a preliminary hearing basis to determine if there is sufficient cause for the case to be bound over to the grand jury.
 There are generally no juries in this division, either.

-The current judges are Christie Mahn Sell, Alexander McVeagh, Clarence Shattuck, Lila Statom, and Gary Starnes.
+The current judges are Christie Mahn Sell, Tori Smith, Larry Ables, Lila Statom, and Gary Starnes.
 The court shares clerks with the criminal court and circuit court.